-- 15.1 To bring together all relevant information to enable Members to review, consider, comment upon and approve the Council's Housing Revenue Account budgets, the average weekly housing rent, service and other charges and movements in reserves and balances. - 15.2 To advise Members of the wider housing and welfare changes that will impact on future service delivery.
+- 15.1 To bring together all relevant information to enable Members to review, consider and comment upon the Council's Housing Revenue Account budgets, the average weekly housing rent, service and other charges and movements in reserves and balances, before making recommendations to Full Council on 22nd January 2020. - 15.2 To advise Members of the wider housing and welfare changes that will impact on future service delivery.